Multilingual Information Management

 Our technical modules draw on up-to-date, industry-standard translation and localisation tools, including WordfastPro, MemoQ, SDL Trados, Memsource, Alchemy Catalyst, CatsCradle, OmegaT and WinCAPS.

-Other assessment methods include: essays, practical information technologies projects and a dissertation.
+You'll be assessed by essays, presentations, practical technologies projects and a dissertation.

 - 1 year full-time

 Our MA produces highly employable graduates for a global job market.
 Employers will be attracted by your strong technical skills and knowledge of new media marketing alongside your ability to communicate complex digital information in an intercultural environment.